nguyen-trinhtk/traffic-flow-optimizer/README.md

 * Uses these features to train a **Random Forest** regression model for traffic flow prediction.
 * Evaluates performance using standard metrics such as **MAE** and **RMSE**.

-Currently, I'm integrating **LSTM** networks for improved temporal modeling and long-term prediction accuracy.
+Currently, I'm looking at **LSTM** networks for improved temporal modeling and long-term prediction accuracy.
 This also requires a richer and more diverse dataset for better accuracy.

 ### 3. Signal Timing Optimization
 The optimization part of this project includes: